 Indeed, the Women Bearing Gifts retreat encourages women to explore their spirituality, celebrate womanhood, and foster contemplation.
 Now, Martha and Sister Janet Marchesani, OP, work together to facilitate Women Bearing Gifts out of the Mariandale Center.
 The retreat is offered annually and is open to women of all ages, faiths, and backgrounds.

-While the pair hopes that attendees will leave the weekend with a renewed sense of self as well as a deeper connection to each other and the sisters, registration proves that there’s a hunger for such personal enrichment. in 2018, the Women Bearing Gifts retreat sold out.
+While the pair hopes that attendees will leave the weekend with a renewed sense of self as well as a deeper connection to each other and the sisters, registration proves that there’s a hunger for such personal enrichment.
+In some years, the Women Bearing Gifts retreat has sold out.

 “I think women don’t acknowledge their own giftedness,” Sister Janet continues.
 “You have to affirm your own gift in yourself, but we hesitate to do that sometimes.
 Then, you can bring your gifts to others.”